robrwo/perl-Dist-Zilla-Plugin-Test-MixedScripts/README.md

 Only the latest version of this module will be supported.

-This module requires Perl v5.20 or later.
-Future releases may only support Perl versions released in the last ten years.
+This module requires Perl v5.20 or later, based on the minimum Perl supported by [Dist::Zilla](https://metacpan.org/pod/Dist%3A%3AZilla).

 ## Reporting Bugs and Submitting Feature Requests